Ready, Set, Rev!

 3. Soldering gun or clamp type wire connectors

 5. A multimeter or 12 volt test light

 6. If your bike (VN2000 or VN900) has single fire ignition (spark plug fires every other revolution) you'll need a 'single fire adapter'.
 You can purchase them almost anyplace motorcycle tachs are sold and Barons throws one in the box with each tach purchase.
-You can make your own with less than a dollars worth of materials and while it isn't as sophisticated as the Barons unit (you may see some needle flutter at idle) it 'should' work for you.
-You'll find instructions here.

 1. Determine how you want to mount your tach.
 If you looked at the vendor links above you noticed it can simply be clamped to your handlebar or you can spend some extra dough and get a spiffy housing that replaces the top cap on your risers.
 Mount the tach whichever way you prefer.